If you eat a reasonably-well balanced diet, vitamin supplements are not considered necessary for breastfeeding mothers.

 Except in special circumstances, women in developed countries are not likely to have nutritional deficiencies that will affect their milk.

 The Recommended Intakes (RI) for nutrients have a wide safety margin built in – if you do not meet the RI for a nutrient, it does not mean that you are deficient.
-If a mother does not get adequate amounts of certain nutrients (such as vitamin B6, vitamin B12 or iodine) it can decrease nutrient levels in her milk, however this is usually only a problem in areas of malnutrition.
+If a mother does not get adequate amounts of certain nutrients (such as vitamin B6, vitamin B12 or iodine) it can decrease nutrient levels in her milk.
+This is most often a problem in areas of malnutrition, but can also be a concern in developed countries (According to the CDC, women age 20-39 in the US have iodine intake just above insufficient).
 The best solution in such cases is to improve or supplement the mother’s diet.
 For other nutrients (including folic acid, iron, calcium, copper, magnesium, zinc) milk levels will be fine even if the mother’s intake is too low.

 - The nutrients most likely to be of concern for a woman eating an average (unsupplemented) American diet of 2700 calories per day are calcium and zinc.
 However, your intake of calcium or zinc does not affect breastmilk levels of these minerals, so if supplements are needed, they are for your benefit — not baby’s.